bregman-arie/devops-exercises/topics/aws/README.md

 <details>
 <summary>Explain the default ASG termination policy</summary><br><b>

-1. It finds the AZ which the most number of EC2 instnaces
+1. It finds the AZ which the most number of EC2 instances
 2. If number of instances > 1, choose the one with oldest launch configuration, template and terminate it
 </b></details>

 <details>
-<summary>True or False? by deafult, ASG tries to balance the number of instances across AZ</summary><br><b>
+<summary>True or False? by default, ASG tries to balance the number of instances across AZ</summary><br><b>

 True, this is why when it terminates instances, it chooses the AZ with the most instances.
 </b></details>